russellromney/duffel/README.md

 # red-pandas
-Lightweight Python dataframes without bloat or typecasting, using standard library.
+Lightweight Python data frames without bloat or typecasting, using only the standard library.
 Great for Lambdas

 ## Project inspiration